 Baked Cinnamon Roll Oatmeal

-All the flavors of a decadent cinnamon roll baked into healthy and hearty steel cut oats.
+This Cinnamon Roll Oatmeal has all the flavors of a decadent cinnamon roll baked into healthy and hearty steel cut oats.

 But not only is this cinnamon oatmeal completely healthy and a great way to start any day just like all these other easy, healthy breakfast recipes–but it is so tasty, you will think you are NOT eating healthy.